Unpacking Hateful Memes: Presupposed Context and False Claims: Experiments.

+Table~\ref{tab:exp1} compares \textsf{SHIELD} with baselines on FHM, Harm-C, and Harm-P. First, multimodal models consistently outperform unimodal ones, showing that visual information is critical for hateful meme detection.
+CLIP Image-Only also surpasses CLIP Text-Only by a large margin, likely because meme text is embedded in the image and CLIP has implicit OCR ability~\cite{yu2023turning}.
+Second, among the baselines, ISSUES and HateCLIPper achieve the strongest results, highlighting the importance of stronger multimodal interaction and external knowledge.
+PromptHate and ExplainHM perform worse in our setting because we use a validation set for checkpoint selection instead of selecting directly on the test set.
+Third, Zero-Shot performs poorly, while Fine-tuned MLP yields limited improvement, showing that pretrained LLMs alone are insufficient and require fine-tuning for this task~\cite{lin2024towards,ji2023survey}.
+Finally, \textsf{SHIELD} achieves the best AUC, Accuracy, and F1 on all three datasets, surpassing the best baseline in AUC by 5.75\%, 1.42\%, and 1.52\% on FHM, Harm-C, and Harm-P, respectively.

-\subsection{RQ2: Module Performance Analysis}
+\subsection{RQ2: Module Performance Analysis.}

-We conduct ablation experiments to evaluate module effectiveness: \begin{enumerate} \item \textbf{SPM}: Using only the SPM, that is, using only $h_{SP}$ in Eq.~\ref{eq:h}. \item \textbf{SPM+PCM}: Using both of SPM and PCM, that is, incorporating $h_{SP}$ and $h_{CP}$ in Eq.~\ref{eq:h}. \item \textbf{\textsf{SHIELD}}: Using all modules by feeding the complete representation $h$ into the classifier. \end{enumerate} As shown in Table~\ref{tab:exp2}, we observe that the complete \textsf{SHIELD} model outperforms others.
-With the introduction of each module, the model performance improves progressively on most metrics, particularly on FHM and Harm-P. However, the improvement is less evident on Harm-C due to its small test set and simpler task, as most attacks primarily target ``China'' and are expressed more explicitly (e.g., “Chinese virus”).
-Overall, the results across most of metrics validate the effectiveness of the proposed modules.
+We conduct ablation experiments to evaluate module effectiveness: \begin{enumerate} \item \textbf{SPM}: Using only the SPM, that is, using only $h_{SP}$ in Eq.~\ref{eq:h}. \item \textbf{SPM+PCM}: Using both SPM and PCM, that is, incorporating $h_{SP}$ and $h_{PC}$ in Eq.~\ref{eq:h}. \item \textbf{\textsf{SHIELD}}: Using all modules by feeding the complete representation $h$ into the classifier. \end{enumerate} As shown in Table~\ref{tab:exp2}, the full \textsf{SHIELD} model consistently outperforms all variants.
+Performance improves on most metrics as each module is added, with especially clear gains on FHM and Harm-P. The improvements on Harm-C are smaller, likely because harmfulness is defined more broadly than hatefulness.
+For example, in Figure~\ref{fig:harm_c_example}, the meme has no explicit attack target and may be labeled harmful simply because it refers to the dangerous act of drinking a bottle of disinfectant, implying self-harm.
+In such cases, the harmful behavior is already conveyed clearly by the text, so additional multimodal extraction yields limited benefit.
+In contrast, Harm-P mainly targets political figures such as Trump and Obama, making it more similar to hateful content.